-Home to the illustrious university and renowned as the playground where literary greats such as JRR Tolkien and CS Lewis drew inspiration and conquered their art, this captivating city offers all manner of fun things to do from exploring castles to trying your hand at punting.
+Home to the illustrious university and renowned as the playground where literary greats such as JRR Tolkien and CS Lewis drew inspiration and conquered their art, the captivating city of Oxford offers all manner of fun things to do from exploring castles to trying your hand at punting.

 Although scholarly types might feel more of a connection to the city than most, there is certainly plenty to interest a wide variety of tastes.
-We may just have found your next mini-break...
+We may just have found your next day trip or mini-break...

 Tour the castle